 90mm Self-propelled Gun M56.

 The charging pressure indicator at the right rear of the gun mount showed the status of the recoil system.
 If the indicator piston protruded from its housing, too little hydraulic oil pressure existed to counter the force of the gun's recoil.
 If the indicator piston was recessed, the hydraulic pressure would prevent the gun from recoiling properly.
 The just-right pressure would have the piston flush with its housing (except for elevations as noted in the image).
+The recoil system had a capacity of 8 gallons (30L) of oil including the reservoir.
 (Pictures from TM 9-2350-213-10 Operation 90-mm Full Tracked Self-propelled Gun M56.)

 Top